Verma314/haskell-snippets/README.md

 ```
 data TripleV2 = TripleV2 String String String deriving Show
 ```
-Now these parameterized types *are* types, which basically allow us to include arbitrary data types and nothing else,
+Now these parameterized types *are* types, that basically allow us to include arbitrary data types and nothing else,
 ```
 data Triple a = Triple a a a deriving Show
 ```